smnorris/mit_onetool_data/Climate_Elevation/forDataBC/README.txt

 ## Climate.csv

 ### Description
 IEDC Climate indicators for BC Census Subdivisions - temperature and precipitation.
-Values are derived from the 'reference normal period' 1981-2010
+Values are for the reference points associated with each Census Subdivision.
+Data are taken from ClimateBC for the reference normal period 1981-2010.

 ### Source
 ClimateBC v5.03 - http://cfcg.forestry.ubc.ca/projects/climate-data/climatebcwna/